-Cons: Even though it seems that couples rationally sign the prenup, it is seen that most couples sign prenups because they are madly in love with each other and do not want anything to come in between.
-Thus they sign the prenup without much thought and regret it later on.
+Cons: Even though it seems that couples rationally sign prenups, it has been seen that most couples sign prenups because they are madly in love with each other and do not want anything to come in between.
+Thus, they sign the prenup without much thought and regret it later on.

 12. Privacy and control